-The MCU’s multiverse is no longer the purview of only sorcerers and a handful of characters and movies.
-Though Avengers: Endgame‘s Time Heist might have saved the universe, it also set the MCU on a much more complex path.
+The MCU’s multiverse is no longer the purview of a handful of characters and a few movies.
+Avengers: Endgame‘s Time Heist might have saved the universe, but it also set the MCU on a much more complex path.
 Infinite paths actually, to infinite dimensions and parallel worlds.
-And these branching timelines are changing the face of the entire franchise for every Marvel Cinematic Universe hero and villain.
-Both new and (very) old.
+These branching timelines and other realities are changing the face of the entire franchise for every Marvel Cinematic Universe hero and villain.
+And that’s true for both new and (very) old characters alike.

-Marvel’s multiverse can be a lot to keep track of… even for those creating it.
-All those roads can be confusing, but they are important.
-Especially as fans eagerly anticipate upcoming films like Spiderman: No Way Home, releasing December 21, and Doctor Strange in the Multiverse of Madness, releasing March 25, 2022.
-Fortunately, we’re here to help break down the multiverse’s beings, storylines, and many paths.
-From Doctor Strange‘s dimensions to the Quantum Realm, from Loki‘s variants to the possibilities of WandaVision‘s Darkhold, and more, here’s everything you need to know about the MCU’s multiverse.
+Marvel’s multiverse can be a lot to keep track of, even for those creating it.
+But while all those roads can be confusing, they are important.
+Especially after Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness.
+Fortunately, we’re here to help break down the multiverse’s most important figures, storylines, and innumerable divergent paths.
+From Doctor Strange‘s dimensions, the Quantum Realm, Loki‘s Variants, and more, here’s everything you need to know about the MCU’s multiverse.

-As laid out by the Ancient One in Doctor Strange and confirmed by He Who Remains (who fans believe to be Kang the Conqueror) in Loki, the MCU exists in a world “without end.”
-In short, how big is the MCU’s multiverse?
-The MCU’s multiverse is infinite.
-Vastly different parallel worlds, along with vastly different realms of existence, all exist.
-Anything and everything can happen with them.
+As laid out by the Ancient One in Doctor Strange and confirmed by He Who Remains on Loki, the MCU exists in a world “without end,” because the MCU’s multiverse is infinite.
+Vastly different parallel worlds, along with vastly different dimensions, all exist.
+Anything and everything can happen within them.
 And they can cause utter destruction to one another.
 There are differences between other dimensions and parallel worlds, though.

-Another dimension is an entirely different plane of existence.
-It’s possible to be in one while still observing another.
-However, if you travel the multiverse and go into a parallel world, you will only perceive the world you currently reside in.
+Another dimension is an entirely different plane of existence within a shared reality.
+It’s also possible to be in one plane while still observing another.
+However, if you travel the multiverse and go into a parallel world, you have entered another reality entirely.
 If that’s confusing, here are a couple of analogies.

-According to the MCU’s multiverse theory, being in another dimension is akin to being a ghost.
-If you become a ghost, you exist in a different plane of reality, but you can still see the world you left behind.
+Sometimes in the MCU, being in another dimension is akin to being a ghost.
+If you become a ghost, you exist in a different dimension, but you can still see the dimension you left behind.

 In the MCU, other dimensions sometimes have no ability to impact each other.
-Even when one can be perceived within another, but both parallel worlds and other dimensions sometimes post existential threats to other planes in the multiverse.
+Even when one can be perceived within another.
+But both parallel worlds in other realities, along with other dimensions within the same reality, sometimes pose existential threats to other dimensions and worlds in the multiverse.

 Marvel’s Multiverse Explained By Dimension, Realm, and Property